Field-Day-2022/field-day-2022-research/prototypes/nextjs/readme.md

 - next-proto-1
   This is how I picture one version of the Field Day project, where the webUI and the phone version are combined into one app, just designated by separate endpoints in the pages directory.
 - next-proto-2
-  This is how I picture another version of the Field Day project, where the webUI and the phone version are separated into two different applications, each with their own separate deployment url,
+  This is how I picture another version of the Field Day project, where the webUI and the phone version are separated into two different applications, each with their own separate deployment url.